3eIlla/alx-low_level_programming/README.md

 \# NOTE::
+\!
+All your files will be compiled on Ubuntu 20.04 LTS;
+\.
 To Run localy, use command:
 $ gcc -Wall -pedantic -Werror -Wextra -std=gnu89 _putchar.c 0-main.c 0-file.c -o 0-file
 \#